vedro-universe/vedro-docs/docs/integrations/unittest-bridge.md

 ### ✅ **Skipping Tests**

-All the standard `@unittest.skip*` decorators are supported.
-You can skip tests either at the method or class level.
+Tests marked with `@unittest.skip*` decorators will be skipped in Vedro just as they are in unittest, whether applied to individual test methods or entire test classes.

 <Tabs>
   <TabItem value="test_case" label="Skipping a Test" default>